joshuaSYSS/CityU_OnlineJudge/README.md

 # CityU CS ACM Programming Team Online Judge System Solutions
 In this repository, you will see solutions to problems on the CityU CS ACM Programming Team Online Judge System.
-Due to legal reasons, I do not encourage the action of plagiarism by copying and pasting this code.

 ## About me
 Joshua CHOI Kui Wang<br>